-If you are newly engaged, there is a high chance that you’ve asked one (or all) of these questions since starting your Wedding Planning journey…
+If you are newly engaged, there is a high chance that you’ve asked one (or all) of these questions since starting your wedding planning journey…

 These are all fantastic questions to be asking and to be honest, the answers can be different depending on what you both value.
 However, being that I want to keep this super helpful, I’d like to give my perspective on the above questions – and I’ll leave it up to you whether you take or leave my answers.
 Let’s dive in!

-1. What’s the average price of a Wedding Photographer?
+1. What’s the average price of a wedding photographer?

 “In my mind, knowing the market, you’re hiring a good photographer if you’re spending more than $3000-4000 on them.
 Taking into account the work that goes into a full day shoot, before, after, during, that’s the price you ought to spend so you’ll love your photos.”

 … and I couldn’t agree more.
 If photographs are a priority to you and if you value you them as much as I think you should, $3000 – $4000 is an appropriate price that you should budget for.
-In an effort to be as transparent as possible, the average that my JFL couples spend on their Wedding Photography is $4500 – and the 72 five star reviews on my Facebook Page tell me that they believe it was worth every cent (hopefully this doesn’t sound like me tooting my own horn but more so helps give you some insight into what you can expect to pay.)
+In an effort to be as transparent as possible, the average that my JFL couples spend on their wedding photography is $3850… and the amount of five star reviews I’ve received (you can check them out on Facebook here) tell me that they believe it was worth every cent (hopefully this doesn’t sound like me tooting my own horn but more so helps give you some insight into what you can expect to pay.)

-2. How much should I pay for a Wedding Photographer?
+2. How much should I pay for a wedding photographer?

-This is of course related to the question above, but I wanted to share a little more insight into what a Wedding Photographer actually does.
-It may seem that their main role is taking pictures on your Wedding Day, but that is honestly one of the shortest things on my ‘to do list’ (it is of course by far the most important – but it actually only takes 8-10 hours out of the 40-50 hours total that I would spend for each of my wedding bookings) So, what else do I do?
+This is of course related to the question above, but I wanted to share a little more insight into what a wedding photographer actually does.
+It may seem that their main role is taking pictures on your wedding day, but that is honestly one of the shortest things on my ‘to do list’ (it is of course by far the most important – but it actually only takes 8-10 hours out of the 40-50 hours total that I would spend for each of my wedding bookings) So, what else do I do?
 Here’s a little list of everything I do for each one of my JFL couples:

 Video Messages.
 Emails.
 Invoicing.
 Contract Creation.
 Planning.
 Timeline Design.
 Location Scouting.
 Blogging.
 Driving.
 Meeting.
 Photographing.
-Culling (through hundreds of images).
+Culling.
 Editing.
 Uploading.
 Archiving.
 Photoshopping.
-Instagramming.
 Equipment Cleaning.
 Packing.
-Travelling.Facebooking.
+Travelling.
 Gallery Sharing.
 Print Ordering.
 Album Designing.
+Educating.

-3. How many hours of Photography do I really need for our Wedding?
+3. How many hours of photography do I really need for our wedding?

 4. How do we find the right photographer for us?

-5. Why are there some really cheap Wedding Photographers and some that are really expensive?
+5. Why are there some really cheap wedding photographers and some that are really expensive?

-As I mentioned at the start of this post, there is no standard when it comes the price of a Wedding Photographer.
+As I mentioned at the start of this post, there is no standard when it comes the price of a wedding photographer.
 So, when you are working out your wedding budget – decide how important photography is to both of you and budget accordingly.
-If you fall in love with someone that is a little more than you budgeted for – see if you can make changes elsewhere to be able to afford them – but know, that in this Wedding Photography arena, you really do get what you pay for.
+If you fall in love with someone that is a little more than you budgeted for – see if you can make changes elsewhere to be able to afford them – but know, that in this wedding photography arena, you really do get what you pay for.
 It’s like a good pair of Jimmy Choo’s really.